tinuva/epg/.readme/template.md

 To use a compressed version of the files, add `.gz` to the end of the filename.

-## API

-The API documentation can be found in the [iptv-org/api](https://github.com/iptv-org/api) repository.

-## Resources

-Links to other useful IPTV-related resources can be found in the [iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv) repository.

 ## Contribution

-If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/iptv-org/epg/issues) or a [pull request](https://github.com/iptv-org/epg/pulls).
+If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue] or a [pull-request]

 [commits-shield]: https://img.shields.io/github/commit-activity/y/tinuva/epg.svg
 [commits]: https://github.com/tinuva/epg/commits/master